ElectronicRain/GeneralME/README.md

-# GeneralME - A generalizable classification network for structured mesh quality evaluation
+# GeneralME -  generalizable mesh quality evaluation method using dual-branch networks

 ## About
 A generalizable mesh quality evaluator suitable for datasets of all sizes.